k2view-academy/K2View-Academy/articles/39_fabric_catalog/20_catalog_APIs.md

 <td style="width: 151.406px;">dataPlatform</td>
 <td style="width: 83.7969px;">N</td>
 <td style="width: 542.797px;">
 <p>The data platform name.
-When it is populated, only data data of the specified data platform is deleted from the Neo4j GraphDB.</p>
+When it is populated, only data of the specified data platform is deleted from the Neo4j GraphDB.</p>
 </td>
 </tr>
 <tr>